 Make a plan to quit smoking:

 If you do stop smoking during pregnancy, congratulations!
 Your hard work has given your baby a healthier start and improved your own health.
 Keep it up even after your baby is born.
-Smokers that breastfeed continue to pass chemicals like nicotine on to the baby through breast milk.
+Smokers who breastfeed continue to pass chemicals like nicotine on to the baby through breast milk.
 Babies are also very susceptible to secondhand smoke.

 If you tried to quit but started smoking again, try again.
 Identify what it was that triggered your return to smoking and make a new plan around it.
 It may take more than one try but keep at it and soon you will be enjoying clear deep breaths while you hold your new baby.